Industry Standards Created and Implemented by Curb Creations, Inc.

 Mix: The mix should consist of 4 parts washed mason sand to 1 part cement.
 Fibers added during the mixing process.
 If color is desired, it is also added during the mixing process.

-Control Joints: 2 to 2-1/2 feet apart.
-Joints should be scored half through the concrete.
-Straight bladed tool should be used.
+Control Joints: 2 to 2 ½ feet apart.
+Joints should be scored ½ through the concrete.
+A straight bladed tool should be used.
 Width of joint shall not exceed 1/8 inch.

 Curb Machine

 Should be patented and made in the United States.
 Some companies use machines not patented in the U.S. and actually are imitations of the originals.
-A high powered gas machine is better for compassion and produces as stronger curb.
+A high-powered gas machine is better for compaction and produces a stronger curb.
+The extrusion machine is manual so an experienced machine operator is crucial for the dramatic results you deserve.

 Curb Extrusion

-Curb should be extruded extremely close to lawn side of trench.
+Curb should be extruded extremely close to lawn side of the trench.
 There should be no large gaps between lawn and curb.
 Homeowner should not have to fill in dirt or put sod back in.
 Curb should match existing lawn elevation creating easy mowing and maintenance.
+Here, experience is critical.

 Coloring

 All companies should offer this.
-Experience and craftsmanship is the key in making this process look great.
-To produce a realistic, natural appearance, release, or accent colors should be cast on the curb and then rolled and stamped onto the curb.
+Experience and craftsmanship are the keys in making this process look great.
+To produce a realistic, natural appearance, release, or accent colors should be cast on the curb and then rolled and stamped into the curb.
 Choosing complimentary colors to accent landscaping, bricks, pavers, walls, and your home’s exterior is the key ingredient in producing a natural, marbled, antique look.
 Various rollers, textures, and stamps are used to produce just the right look for your application.
-A solvent-based cure and seal should be applied after installation.
-Resealing should be done every other year.
+A solvent based concrete sealant will be applied after installation is complete.

 Professional Tie-Ins